redhat-ai-dev/ai-lab-template/skeleton/techdoc/docs/index.md

 This application, ${{ values.name }}, is created from an AI Software Template.
 These software templates create a new source code repository as well as a new GitOps deployment repository.

-The chosen sample source applicable is included in the source code repository
+The chosen sample source applicable is included in the source code repository.

 ## Sample Source Application